2020 Writers Guild Awards Winners Announced

-New York and Los Angeles – The Writers Guild of America, East (WGAE) and the Writers Guild of America West (WGAW) tonight announced the winners of the 2019 Writers Guild Awards for outstanding achievement in writing for film, television, new media, videogames, news, radio/audio, promotional, and graphic animation categories at concurrent ceremonies at the Edison Ballroom in New York City and The Beverly Hilton in Los Angeles.
+New York and Los Angeles (February 1, 2020)–Writers Guild of America, East (WGAE) and Writers Guild of America West (WGAW) tonight announced the winners of the 2020 Writers Guild Awards for outstanding achievement in writing for film, television, new media, news, radio/audio, and promotional categories at concurrent ceremonies at the Edison Ballroom in New York City and at The Beverly Hilton in Los Angeles.

 TELEVISION AND NEW MEDIA WINNERS

-Barry, Written by Alec Berg, Duffy Boudreau, Bill Hader, Emily Heller, Liz Sarnoff, Ben Smith, Sarah Solemani; HBO
+Barry, Written by Alec Berg, Duffy Boudreau, Bill Hader, Emily Heller, Jason Kim, Taofik Kolade, Elizabeth Sarnoff; HBO

 ORIGINAL LONG FORM